“Can I get some catfish to clean my pond?”

 Catfish can also be very fun to catch on a rod and reel and when grown in high quality water, they are excellent table fare if you are interested in using your pond as a food source.
 Catfish can also be grown at fairly high densities in a monoculture (only one species) by folks that are interested in more intensive fish farming activities.
 Most of the commercial production of catfish is done in the southern United States because of higher water temperatures which promote faster growth.
 But that does not mean that high quality catfish can’t be grown up north; it just takes longer with colder water temperatures.

-Catfish are a great tasting sport fish that can be a great alternative predator for your pond, but they simply do not eat muck or “clean ponds”.
+Catfish are a great tasting sport fish that can be an alternative predator for your pond, but they simply do not eat muck or “clean ponds.”

 Call us toll free at (877) 389-2514 to place an order, or for more information and advice on how to stock your pond to best meet your expectations.